To contest a Will – that is, make a provision claim against a Will – you must be an eligible person:

 There are strict time limits that apply to contesting a Will.
 The provision application needs to be filed with the Supreme Court within nine months of the date of death.

 Once Probate of a Will is granted it is extremely difficult (impossible in many cases) for you to contest a Will.

 It is essential that you obtain legal advice as soon as you learn that you have been treated unfairly in a Will.
 You may need to lodge a Caveat against an Estate to ensure that Probate is not granted.

 The cost of contesting a Will varies case by case, depending on the circumstances, such as:

 If your challenge is successful, you will usually obtain an order that requires the estate to pay some or all of your legal costs.

-At Cairns Wills and Estate Lawyers, we can accept some instructions on a no-win no-fee, or deferred fee basis.
+At Cairns Wills and Estates Lawyers, we can accept some instructions on a no-win-no-fee, or deferred fee basis.
 Contact us to learn more.

 Executors can contest a Will if they feel they have been unfairly treated in the Will.